Copilot era is over. Tool access is where things go sideways.

-Table 1: Comparison of production reliability approaches for tool-using agents (2026)
+Table 1: Practical reliability techniques for tool-using agents

 | Approach | Typical success lift | Cost/latency impact | Best fit |